mccanne/sharkfest/README.md

 ![Brim is Beautiful](fig/brim-beautiful.png)

-Underneath is the key takeaway for this talk:
+Underneath all this is the key takeaway for this talk:

 > Zed is all about _ergonomics_ for _data engineering_.
 > Zed makes it all easier.